loccitane-group/katalog/README.md

 # katalog

 This repository serves to commit the result of code katas and share implementation examples.
-You may find code in several programming languages used at L'Occitane (ex: javascript, java, kotlin, groovy, c#, python).

 # Goal